 GVS – Norway

 The Garnes Vidaregaande Skule in Norway will actually include eSports in their curriculum.
 Basically, students in high school will have to study eSports nearly five hours per week and the program is intended to work on focus predominantly through the use of games.
-All students who enroll for this course will have access to the gaming rigs of the college that are packed with GTX 980Ti graphics card among other things, just so they have the best possible gaming experience.
+All students who enroll for this course will have access to the gaming rigs of the college that are packed with GTX 980Ti graphics card among other things, just so they have the best possible gaming experience, complete with all the Fortnite Pro Settings, which you are almost guaranteed to be playing, to dominate the competition.

 AGS – Sweden